Go to the Carrell Clinic Site

 A Professional Team of Experts

 After World War II, Dr. Girard relocated his practice and the Clinic became the W. B. Carrell Clinic.
 Dr. Carrell continued his practice at the Clinic until his death in 1944.
 The Clinic remained at the Maple Avenue location until 1963 when a new building was built at 2828 Lemmon Avenue.
 The new clinic was renamed the W. B. Carrell Memorial Clinic, in honor of Dr. Carrell.
 As the years passed, the Clinic continued to expand its services.
-Physicians with various areas of orthopedic expertise were added to the staff.
+Physicians with various areas of orthopaedic expertise were added to the staff.
 In 1985 a new site was built at 2909 Lemmon Avenue and Oak Grove.
 With the growth of the Carrell Clinic, a second satellite office was opened in December 1993 adjacent to the Presbyterian Hospital of Dallas on 8230 Walnut Hill Lane.
 In October of 2005 we closed our two locations on Lemmon & Walnut Hill Lane and moved our clinic to our new building, the Carrell Clinic Center at 9301 North Central Expressway.
 The new location houses not only our clinical and administrative operations, but also a state-of-the-art imaging department, pharmacy, orthotics department, fully staffed physical therapy department and numerous other specialists in the field of musculoskeletal medicine.
-This facility offers a one stop approach for orthopedic patients, attempting to meet all of their needs in medical care.
+This facility offers a one stop approach for orthopaedic patients, attempting to meet all of their needs in medical care.

 Continuing A Rich Heritage